QuickBirdEng/SurveyKit/README.md

 )
 ````
 At the moment, 3 types of steps are available.
 The `InstructionStep` and the `CompletionStep` are
 for the beginning/instructions and the end of the survey.
-With the `QuestionStep` a single page
-can be configured.
-Which type of question is asked, is defined by the `AnswerFormat`.
+The `QuestionStep` configures a single page.
+Which type of question is asked, is defined by the
+`AnswerFormat`.

-The `AnswerFormat` contains all the possible answerformats available for now.
+The `AnswerFormat` contains all the possible answer formats available for now:
+-   IntegerAnswerFormat
+-   TextAnswerFormat
+-   SingleChoiceAnswerFormat
+-   MultipleChoiceAnswerFormat
+-   ScaleAnswerFormat

 ### Create a Task